heykathl/Portfolio/Week1.md

 1. Creation of the [Boris Bike](https://github.com/heykathl/boris-bikes2) app: Demonstrated feature and unit testing, encapsulation, SRP and completed as part of pair programming.
 2. Attended TDD Workshop: Creation of a [Piggy Bank](https://github.com/heykathl/piggy_bank) program which deposited, checked and withdrew funds
 3. Attended Debugging Workshop: Completed a debugging exercise FizzBuzz
-3. Attempt at the weekend [Airport Challenge](https://github.com/heykathl/airport_challenge): Demonstrated TDD, encapsulation, SRP and debugging skills
+3. Attempt at the weekend [Airport Challenge](https://github.com/heykathl/airport_challenge) which instructed planes to land and takeoff from an airport: Demonstrated TDD, encapsulation, SRP and debugging skills

 ### Daily Goals
 #### Monday 24th January 2022